Skip to main content

 Enabling the XP System

 By default, the XP System is toggled off.
 Firstly, use the "/toggle xpsystem" command within your guild returning true to enable (or false to disable).
+Once this is toggled on, the default values for your XP System will be applied.
+If you would like to change these and also add an AFK Voice Channel, ensure to follow the next step!

 An Example of toggling the XP System: